sf-wdi-19-20/modules/w11_d1_1_node_express_mongo_review/README.md

 We'll test our routes with Postman.
 Remember to use the `x-www-form-urlencoded` option to send data.

+As you go along, remember to start your server with `npm start` or start your server and have it listen for changes with `nodemon`.
+Also, keep your database running with `mongod`.

 ## Project Structure Setup

 We already have Node.js and MongoDB installed, so we'll start from that point.
 Type these instructions in your Terminal to do basic project setup.